ahaselsteiner/2021-extreme-response/README.md

  * figures (folders "02-scripts" and "04-handmade-figures").

-Due to GitHub's file size restriction two datasets are available at a dedicated data repository: openfast's results and time series of environmental conditions.
+Due to GitHub's file size restriction two datasets are available at a dedicated data repository: time series of environmental conditions and openFAST simulation results.
 The data repository is available at https://doi.org/10.5281/zenodo.5013306.

 These files must be placed into the two data folders of this repo that the scripts can run sucessfully: